philzook58/philzook58.github.io/_posts/2026-03-02-state_o_knuck_3.md

 There are successful languages that aren't very generic (C, go).
 Some people abhor it, some love it.
 Seems like a missing corner of proof assistant design to me.
 Knuckledragger, the proof assistant for non abstracted neanderthals.

+I think it was around here <https://www.philipzucker.com/knuckle_primes/> when I realized how relatively usable the system already was if I specialized to integers.

+The scams for generics:

+1. Make records of functions (like Group) and a well formedness predicate about this record
+2. Use functools.cache for generators of anything keyed on sort
+3. Make booleans predicates `Int.Group : Bool` which you can predicate contingent theorems on.

+The old things I was suggesting were just too much boilerplate for little gain. <https://www.philipzucker.com/knuckle_typeclass/>

 # What I want, What Others Want

 No one uses Knuckledragger but me.
 I am somewhat committed to keep it easy to install, but I think I should shift to more of what I want and think is interesting rather than focus on stability for non existent users.